archivy/archivy-pocket/README.md

 Now that you're set up, all you need to do to is run `archivy pocket sync` to fetch your latest bookmarks.

+You can also use the plugin through the web interface at `/plugins`.